mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 ## Exercise 8

 Notice that _Number of Active Breweries_ and _Number of Retired Breweries_ require a full page reload to reflect the actual numbers.
-Make these numbers dynamic so that any addition or retirement of a brewery by the user him or herself triggers real-time updates.
+Make these numbers dynamic so that any addition or retirement of a brewery by the user triggers real-time updates.
 The changes should be streamed to reflect the updated counts instantly.
-In this exercise the change made by other user/browser does not need to affect to the counts so Action Cable is not yet needed.
+In this exercise, the change made by other user/browsers does not need to affect the counts so Action Cable is not yet needed.

 Hint: you can render multiple Turbo Stream messages from a controller response by placing them in an array.

 ## Exercise 9

-Extend the solution of the previous exercise to leverage Action Cable so that the brewery couts are updated also when somebody other creates or deletes a brewery.
+Extend the solution of the previous exercise to leverage Action Cable so that the brewery counts are updated also when somebody other creates or deletes a brewery.

 </blockquote>